 According to the USDA, Ashe Juniper is native to the following states:

-However, some of the biggest concentrations of Ashe Juniper can be found right here in the Texas Hill Country where I live!
+However, some of the biggest concentrations of Ashe Juniper can be found right here in the Texas Hill Country and Edwards Plateau area where I live!
 It is one of six different types of Juniper trees native to Texas.

 5 Cool Facts about Mountain Cedar (Ashe Juniper)